produce roots

 Gardener's Network: Fall Bulb Propagation, Corms, Tubers, Tuberous Roots, and Rhizomes

-... the underground bulbs or roots.
+... roots.
 As a matter of fact, it is essential and healthy to separate them every couple of years.
-Otherwise, the plants will get overcrowded and produce smaller, lackluster blooms ... not an entire season.
-Did you know?
-Some of the plants we commonly call "bulbs" also produce seeds.
-More Information: Bulbs- Dividing Flower Gallery See more pictures of Crocuses and other flowers. ...
+Otherwise, the plants will get overcrowded and produce smaller, lackluster blooms.
+The proper time to separate or thin your bed, is after the plant has died off.
+Dig up the bulbs or roots ... of the plants we commonly call "bulbs" also produce seeds.
+More Information: Bulbs- Dividing Flower Gallery ...

 gardenersnet.com